JeffreyLuo333/SongOfStorms/README.md

 Dive into the world of __"The Legend of Zelda"__ and allow the __"Song of Storms"__ to transport you on an adventure brimming with __enchantment, exploration, and boundless possibilities__.

-## 3. Musical production journey and technologies adopted
+## 3. The musical's production journey and the technologies implemented
-Dive into the captivating world of the "Song of Storms" project, a musical odyssey that reimagines a beloved tune from the "Legend of Zelda" video game series.
-A spirited group of aficionados uniquely blended the soulful strains of human performers with the futuristic vibes of AI-enhanced vocaloids and the rhythm of machinery.
-Venturing beyond the boundaries of traditional Digital Audio Workstation (DAW) production, this ensemble employed the magic of AI vocaloids, the avant-garde Google Nsynth, and the versatility of the ChucK programming language.
+A dynamic ensemble of seven spirited enthusiasts fused the heartfelt expressions of live musicians with the cutting-edge sounds of technology-crafted melodies and AI-augmented vocaloids.
+Venturing beyond the confines of conventional Digital Audio Workstation (DAW) production, we created a novel musical experience by harnessing the innovative capabilities of AI vocaloids, the pioneering Google Nsynth neural synthesizer, and the flexible ChucK music programming language.

 - **Check Out Our Culmination**: [Song of Stroms](https://youtu.be/WxbQ2BDVnvQ)
 - **Delve Into Our Technology Exploration**: [GitHub Repository](https://github.com/JeffreyLuo333/SongOfStorms)